galaibence/emailer/README.md

     "additionalProperties": false
 }
 ```
+The API is going to be implemented with Fastify, which has a built-in JSON schema verification method for incoming request bodies.

-The API responds with `202 Accepted` status code when the message was successfully submitted to one the queues.
+The API responds with `202 Accepted` status code when the message was successfully submitted to one the queues. `500 Internal Server Error` is returned for unexpected errors, and `4xx` for incorrect API keys or invalid message bodies.
+The API does not return any data.

 The API is protected by API keys.
 The API keys are used to identify the caller.
 The caller's ID is then added to every message, and forwarded to the queues of the desired SLAs.